TeresaHoller/Classification_Biden_Trump_Rest/README.md

 The final splits of the data (train, dev and test) can also be found in this folder.

-Link to the Huggingface dataset that was used for ai-generated speeches: https://huggingface.co/datasets/ibm-research/debate_speeches
+Link to the Huggingface dataset that was used for ai-generated speeches: https://huggingface.co/datasets/ibm-research/debate_speeches (source "Speech-GPT2" was used)

 ## Author